jedld/android_internals_handbook/README.md

 I have arranged the contents of this guide, according to the appropriate order required for you to be able to root up to building your first custom ROM.
 I went into this knowing nothing so I am confident even those with no experience with porting Android to be able to do this.

+Most of my experience may be unique to Samsung and the Spreadtrum chipset, though I have deveoped and compiled code for the Nexus series and the OnePlus 3T, I will try to call out if it something manufacturer specific.

 Table of Contents
 -----------------

+I. Getting to know your device
+II.
+Flashing your device
+  a.
+Samsung
+  b.
+Nexus Device
+  c.
+Others